I Love You, You Hate Me

 I Love You, You Hate Me is a 2022 limited documentary television series directed by Tommy Avallone and produced by Trent Johnson.
-The documentary special chronicles the rise and fall of the backlash of Barney.
+The documentary special chronicles the rise and fall of, and the backlash against Barney the Dinosaur.

 The special features interviews with various cast and crew of Barney & Friends, and the preceding, Barney & the Backyard Gang, offering first-hand accounts of the Barney phenomenon.
-Fans of the franchise and outspoken critics are also in the documentary special as well.
+Fans and outspoken critics of the franchise are also featured in the documentary special as well.

 The limited series premiered on the streaming service Peacock on October 12, 2022.

 Premise

 The series follows the rise and fall of Barney's furious backlash — and what it says about the human need to hate.
 From Barney-bashing to frat parties to homicidal video games, something in American society broke into a million pieces, and it's never been put together again... or is this just who we were all along?